daaang/sshclient/README.md

 image: "ghcr.io/daaang/sshclient:latest"
 ```

-It builds nightly based on [ubuntu:latest][1].
+It **no longer** builds nightly based on [ubuntu:latest][1] because I no
+longer feel the need to waste GitHub's CPUs.
 In order to get this to
 work, I had to go to Settings > Actions > General and set **Workflow
 permissions** to **Read and write.**